 (1) Abuse of a Resident.

-(a) "Abuse of a resident" means physical, sexual, mental, or verbal abuse, or the improper use of physical or chemical restraints or involuntary seclusion as those terms are defined in this regulation.
+(a) "Abuse of a resident" means physical, sexual, mental, or verbal abuse, or the improper use of a physical or chemical restraint or involuntary seclusion as those terms are defined in this regulation.

 (b) "Abuse of a resident" does not include: